 A SMALL SHOP WITH A BIG HISTORY

 Alewives Fabrics is housed in an antique barn in Damariscotta Mills; a small historic town located on the coast of Maine.
 We have been a fabric store for over forty years and owned since September of 2004 by Barbara Neeson.
-Barbara runs the store along with her daughter Rhea Daiute, who manages the shop.
+Barbara's daughter, Rhea Butler, has been running the shop ever since.
 Today, Alewives Fabrics is known for an eclectic mix of carefully selected fabrics: we carry the best of contemporary designs, mixed in with vintage graphics such as stripes, polka dots and toiles.

 Our barn was originally built as a carriage house and stable for a nearby property.
 In the 1930's the stable was converted into a general store and was owned by Ernest McGray.
 Interestingly, Ernest McGray was Barbara Neeson's great-great uncle.
 Barbara's mother Florence was Ernest McGray's niece and used to work at McGray's General Store as a teenager.